data-apis/array-api/spec/extensions/linear_algebra_functions.md

 (function-linalg-slogdet)=
 ### linalg.slogdet(x, /)

-Returns the sign and the natural logarithm of the absolute value of the determinant of a square matrix (or a stack of matrices) `x`.
+Returns the sign and the natural logarithm of the absolute value of the determinant of a square matrix (or a stack of square matrices) `x`.

 ```{note}